svyatoslav-reshetnikov/Dry-Run-Review/README.md

 What have you learned recently about iOS development?
 How did you learn it?
 Has it changed your approach to building apps?
 ## Answer 1
 Recently I have learned few things about iOS development.
-First thing I have recently learned is some utilites for more effective job - Reveal app, Pixel perfect app, Pusher, Laurine and SwiftGen.
+First thing I have recently learned is some utilites for more effective job:

+1. Reveal app.
+This tool is analogue of WebInspector for WebKit and allow us to research hierarchy of UIKit objects in real-time mode.
+2. Pixel perfect app.
+This tool allow us to compare UI moscups and developer results and to find discrepancies.
+3. Pusher.
+This tool is a simple hosted API for quickly, easily and securely integrating realtime bi-directional functionality via WebSockets to web and mobile apps, or any other Internet connected device.
+4. Laurine.
+This tool is a localization code generator, intended to end the constant problems that localizations present for developers.
+5. SwiftGen.
+This tool is a suite of tools to auto-generate Swift code for various assets of our project.
 I learned this ones on the CocoaHeads meetup in Moscow.

-Second thing I have recently learned is new approaches to building architecture of me iOS apps.
-I learned this approaches from the Udacity iOS Nanodegree and other data sources - Stackoverflow, Github etc.
+Second thing I have recently learned is new approaches to building architecture of my iOS apps.
+I learned this approaches from the Udacity iOS Nanodegree and other data sources - Stackoverflow, Github etc. For example, I improved my knowledge about MVC pattern and learned MVVM pattern with RxSwift.
+MVC is a 3 layer pattern - Model, View and Controller.
+I prefer to use it in small projects because in large projects Model-View-Controller performs to MassiveViewController :-) In large projects I prefer to use MVVM - Model, View, ViewModel - because a lot of code is in ViewModel and it's easier for understanding and unit-testing of code.
 ## Question 2
 Can you talk about a framework that you've used recently (Apple or third-party)?
 What did you like/dislike about the framework?
 ## Answer 2